 blog, which he uses to promote the very publications they appear in.

-Other artists (plural) apparently still do feature images (although I'm
+Other artists (plural) apparently still do feature images ('though I'm

-going by information gleaned from other sources) so, naturally
+going by info gleaned from other sources) so, naturally enough this

 As usual, I was the 'Johnny-come-lately' to the table, but I